Smart buildings, explained – here’s what they mean for the built environment

 9. Enhanced security

-Another important aspect of a building is its physical security.
+Another important aspect of infrastructure is its physical security.
 Smart building design can utilise IoT technologies like security cameras and sensors and integrate with control and security systems to detect potential intruders or threats.
 A facility manager can be alerted to any activity and, through the use of automation, be able to respond quickly and promptly.

-10. Increased building value
+10. Increased value

 Smart buildings and the future of the built environment

-From the carbon emissions created in the construction process to the energy used once a building is operational, the built environment needs to address the entire building lifecycle to make net zero a reality by 2050.
+From the carbon emissions created in the construction process to the energy used once a property is operational, the built environment needs to address the entire building lifecycle to make net zero a reality by 2050.

-Alongside pioneering new construction techniques and retrofitting ageing buildings instead of demolishing them, our sector needs to champion smart technology and the significant benefits it promises, both for sustainability and for the wellbeing of the people that inhabit them every day.
+Alongside pioneering new construction techniques and retrofitting ageing properties instead of demolishing them, our sector needs to champion smart technology and the significant benefits it promises, both for sustainability and for the wellbeing of the people that inhabit them every day.